More Advocacy Articles

 Cyclists’ greatest advocacy needs are in the areas of:

 Ultimately, education of cyclists (item 1 above) is the most important advocacy.
 Education impacts all of the other items as well.
 The education area is primarily locally focused, but it is affected by national and state policies and programs.
-LAB's Smart Cycling for example, is a national program.
+The American Bicycling Education Association's Smart Cycling for example, is a national program.
 State affiliates might support a law requiring X hours per year of bicycle safety instruction in public schools.

 The next two items (rights and laws) are inter-related and are almost exclusively the domain of state and local governments.
 LAB needs to be able to react to proposed laws or regulations (good or bad), and to be pro-active in proposing law reforms that will help cyclists.
 It is impossible for the HQ staff to keep abreast of law and regulation changes in all 50 states and thousands of localities.
 That is why a field network of representatives is needed to constantly monitor state legislatures plus county and local governments and be prepared to act when needed.